SysIntAu/DPDirectServicesFramework/README.md

 1) Service WSDLs and optional schemas are placed in the service-schema directory.

 2) A service configuration is created for each WSDL, constrained by a service configuration schema, which can be built from a template.
-The service configuration will contain a relative path reference to the associated WSDL, and will define a unique port.
+The service configuration will contain a relative path reference to the associated WSDL.
 Each service operation will be defined in the service config.
 A request configuration for a particular operation might look like the following:

 ~~~
 <RequestPolicyConfig schemaValidate="true">